 The following selected consolidated financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements, including the notes thereto, included elsewhere in this prospectus.
 The selected consolidated income statement data for the years ended December 31, 2020 and 2019 and the selected consolidated balance sheet data as of December 31, 2020 and 2019 are derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The selected consolidated income statement data for the three months ended March 31, 2021 and 2020 and the summary consolidated balance sheet data as of March 31, 2021 are derived from our unaudited condensed interim consolidated financial statements included elsewhere in this prospectus.
 The unaudited condensed interim consolidated financial statements have been prepared on the same basis as our audited consolidated financial statements and include all normal recurring adjustments that we consider necessary for a fair statement of our financial position and operating results as of the dates and for the periods presented.
-Our historical results are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
+Our historical results are not necessarily indicative of the results that may be expected in the future, and our results for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
 Our audited consolidated financial statements are prepared in accordance with IFRS and presented in U.S. dollars and our unaudited condensed interim consolidated financial statements are prepared in accordance with IAS 34 and presented in U.S. dollars.